allentown521/saladict/README_EN.md

 </div>

-Due to the varying levels of support for Wayland among different distributions, pot itself cannot achieve perfect compatibility.
-However, here are some solutions to common issues that can be implemented through proper configuration, allowing pot to run flawlessly on Wayland.
+Due to the varying levels of support for Wayland among different distributions, Saladict itself cannot achieve perfect compatibility.
+However, here are some solutions to common issues that can be implemented through proper configuration, allowing Saladict to run flawlessly on Wayland.

 ## Shortcut key cannot be used

-Due to Tauri's lack of support for Wayland, the shortcut key scheme in the pot application cannot be used under Wayland.
+Due to Tauri's lack of support for Wayland, the shortcut key scheme in the Saladict application cannot be used under Wayland.
-You can set the system shortcut and send a request with `curl` to call pot, see [External Calls](#external-calls) for details
+You can set the system shortcut and send a request with `curl` to call Saladict, see [External Calls](#external-calls) for details

 ## Screenshot doesn't work

-In some pure Wayland desktop environments/window managers (such as Hyprland), the built-in screenshot feature of pot cannot be used.
+In some pure Wayland desktop environments/window managers (such as Hyprland), the built-in screenshot feature of Saladict cannot be used.
 In this case, you can use other screenshot tools instead.
 For more details, please refer to the section [Not Using Built-in Screenshot](#not-using-built-in-screenshot).

 Below is a configuration example for Hyprland using `grim` and `slurp` to achieve screenshot functionality: